Updated to include launch of official iOS mobile app and update number of active servers. This review was originally published April 5, 2018.

 Mullvad lets you connect to servers ranging from Oceania to Europe, with lots of places in between.
 Unfortunately, the service's awkward PC interface, slow network response and lack of settings options get in the way.

 A Mullvad subscription costs 5 euros (about $6) per month.
 You can pay for up to a year at once, but there's no discount for doing so, nor is there a lifetime subscription option.
-That makes Mullvad nearly twice as expensive as PIA, if you pay yearly.
+That makes Mullvad more expensive than some other services if you pay yearly.

 You can mail the company cold, hard cash in any currency.